Make-School-Courses/DS-2.9-Technical-Seminar/README.md

 ## Evaluation

-To pass this course you must meet the following requirements:

-- Complete the Portfolio Project with a passing grade according to the associated rubric
-- Complete all required Assignments and Quizzes with a passing grade
-- One Quiz or Assignment may be dropped
-- Actively participate in class and abide by the [Attendance Policy](https://make.sc/attendance-policy)
-- Make up classwork from all absences

-## Grade Determination
-Grade is composed of Project Milestones and In-class Assignments and Quizzes as follows
+Grade is composed of Project Milestones and In-class Quizzes, as follows:

 - Milestone 1: 10 points
+- Milestone 2: 10 points
 - Milestone 3: 10 points
 - Milestone 4: 10 points
 - Milestone 5: 10 points
 - Milestone 6: 40 points
 - Milestone 7: 10 points
-- In-class Assignments and Quizzes: 50 points
+- In-class Quizzes: 50 points

-- To pass the course, a student must get at least 70/100 on the Milestones and at least 35/50 on the in-class Assignments and Quizzes.
-The worst quiz score will be dropped
+To pass this course you must meet the following requirements:
+- Complete **each** of the 7 Portfolio Project Milestones with a passing grade (i.e. 70%) according to the associated rubric
+- Project Milestones that are not passed on the first attempt may be re-submitted within a week of the original due date for a second try, at a cost of 10% of the score.
+I.e., a re-submitted 10 point Milestone can only get a maximum score of 9 points.
+There is no third try.
+- Complete Quizzes with an overall passing grade (i.e. 70% the Quiz points, after the worst quiz is dropped).
+No re-tries for quizzes.
+- Actively participate in class and abide by the [Attendance Policy](https://make.sc/attendance-policy)
+- Make up classwork from all absences

 ## Data Science Technical Interview Topics Covered in this course